joernio/website/main/content/blog/joern-org-update-2023.md

 ![Whirly Labs Logo](/img/sponsor/WhirlyLabs.png "Whirly Labs Logo")

-Fabian Yamaguchi and his partner, Kate, founded [Whirly Labs](https://whirlylabs.com), an IT security and software analysis development company, based in Cape Town, South Africa.
+Fabian Yamaguchi and his partner, Kate Yamaguchi, founded [Whirly Labs](https://whirlylabs.com), an IT security and software analysis development company, based in Cape Town, South Africa.
 Whirly Labs is now the primary maintainer of Joern, and Fabian and I have worked hard to bring in and facilitate the rapid development of Joern these past years, both as a research tool as well as an industry-level static